Property Maintenance Grant for state school maintenance work

 If you received insufficient funding because of incorrect information, talk to your property advisor.
 You may be entitled to a reimbursement of up to a maximum of 3 years’ worth of funding.
 Back payments will be paid out along with your next operational funding grant.

-• if all or most of the pipe needs replacing (effectively requiring a new system), this is capital replacement.
+A section of sewerage pipe needs replacing All or most of the pipe needs replacing (effectively requiring a new system)

 Last reviewed: Has this been useful?
 Give us your feedback